NietThijmen/wp-gpt/README.md

 5. Integrate the MCP with your IDE of choice.
 6. Start searching through WordPress hooks directly from your IDE!

-## TODO
-- [ ] Implement a user-friendly chatGPT style interface for asking questions from the browser.
-- [x] Add a "documentation" like view for each hook with examples and usage.
-- [x] Add support for fully indexing classes, methods, and functions in addition to hooks. (e.g. `WP_Query::get_posts()`, `wp_enqueue_script()`, etc.)
-- [ ] Add a global search to the frontend for searching through hooks without needing an IDE.
-- [ ] Create a cool landing page for the project.
-- [ ] Create a cool logo for the project.

 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request.